Course

 Scope

-This course aims to help the participant explore and understand the ease and benefit of combining the complex (spatial) data science and AI methods and techniques with the powerful capabilities of ArcGIS platform (Esri).
-This course explores state-of--the-art principles, methods, and techniques related to data science and artificial intelligence applications in relation to the Environmental Sciences’ major topics.
+This is an advanced PhD course which aims to help the participant explore and understand the ease and benefit of combining the complex (spatial) data science and AI methods and techniques with the powerful capabilities of ArcGIS platform (Esri).
+This course explores state-of-the-art principles, methods, and techniques related to data science and artificial intelligence applications in relation to the Environmental Sciences’ major topics.
 We intend to train the participants in open science and towards integrated solutions of data science and Geographic Information Systems (GIS), using different types of spatial and non-spatial data relevant to solving environmental and societal problems.
-In this way, the participants can give a new dimension to their research by adding a spatial component to their data and being able to process, analyze, combine, and visualize the data in time and space.
+In this way, the participants can give a new dimension to their research by adding a spatial component to their data and being able to process, analyze, combine, and visualize the data in multiple dimensions, including time and space.

 Learning goals